 In 1849, twenty four years after the founding of Kappa Alpha Society at Union College in New York, the University of Pennsylvania's first Greek letter society, Delta Phi, was established .
 Within the next two years, Zeta Psi, Delta Psi, and Phi Kappa Sigma, the only national fraternity to be founded at Penn, were founded.
 Thus began, Penn's Greek system, a system that is now proudly 165 years strong.

-Today at Penn there are fifty three Greek social fraternity and sorority chapters, thirty chapters in the Interfraternity Council, nine chapters in the Panhellenic Council and fourteen chapters in the Multicultural Greek Council.
+Today at Penn there are forty eight Greek social fraternity and sorority chapters, twenty seven chapters in the Interfraternity Council, eight chapters in the Panhellenic Council and eleven chapters in the Intercultural Greek Council.
 Currently, the overall number of students actively involved in our Greek system, comprises more than twenty-five percent of the total undergraduate student population at Penn

 The Fraternity Sorority System provides a living/learning environment that has proven to be an integral part of the Penn collegiate experience.
 Many chapters have houses where members live, eat, study and build fellowship.
 Other chapters use meeting spaces provided by our office for group study sessions, organizational meetings and to help implement their various programming needs.